Kent Family Dentistry

 What are some common uses of the procedure?

-- advanced periodontal disease
+- periodontal disease that is progressed

-- cysts in the jaw bones
+- bone cysts in the jaw

 What How should I prepare?